spryker/spryker-docs/docs/scos/dev/guidelines/keeping-a-project-upgradable/upgradability-guidelines/entity-name-is-not-unique.md

 ## Constant name is not unique

 Constant names must be unique.
-Check the examples below to learn how to fix the error.
+Below you can find the code examples that show how to solve the described problem.

 ### Example of code that causes an upgradability error: Constant name is not unique